 Archive.
 The extracts from this sheet below were obtained from the National Library of Australia at OS First Series 1813 https://nla.gov.au/nla.obj-231923201/view

 Meaning.
-The route is shown on the extract below from A to B as a road in similar style to existing highways such as the existing road from where the application starts at point A and joins at B.
+The route is shown on the extract below from A to B as a road in similar style to existing highways such as the existing road from where the application starts at point A going via Chellington Lodge.